ghsmaniotto/smaniotto-redtech/README.md

 - Improve the error handling in the login page
     - Show error dialog or message instead of raising an alert on the page
     - Show the user how the email and password should look like
+- There is no automated tests in the project
+    - Add unit and integration testes
+- Improve the layout of the application
+    - It would be nice to have help from someone specialized to improve the UI/UX of the app

 # Technical Decisions

-- I will use [GitHub](https://github.com/) as the Version Control System.
+- I used [GitHub](https://github.com/) as the Version Control System.

 - I chose to work with [*ReactJS*](https://reactjs.org/) instead of *EmberJS* because I've worked with ReactJS before.
 As they are not my day-to-day tool, I prefer to use something